Vedant2254/EHR-LockChain/Readme.md

 1. `crypto` - use for symmetric encryption of data

 2. `@metamask/eth-sig-util` - used for asymmetric encryption using public keys of users, decrypting using user's private key, signing data using user's private keys, verifying data integrity using user's public key.

+### File storage

+1. `web3.storage` - is used to programmatically upload and retrieve data from IPFS network.

 ## Files and file formats in textual format